 (Editions Liana Levi, 288 pages, 2018)

-***Long-listed for the upcoming 2018 Stanislas prize for best first novel***
+*** Awarded the 2018 Stanislas prize for best first novel ***

 More than material forms of heritage—land, photographs, furniture—oral narratives are what hold the Ezechiel family together, link them to a place, The Guadeloupe, its culture and its history.
 It falls on a young woman born in the Paris suburbs, far from the native island of her paternal ancestors, to gather those scattered stories.
 In this novel with autobiographical undertones, Estelle-Sarah Bulle evokes the destiny of a family dislocated by exile against the backdrop of Guadeloupean society in the second half of the twentieth century.